molinadavid/teslabox/README.md

 - Create sentry clips (uploads and notifies of sentry events.
 Default: Enabled)
 - Quality (the higher you set this, the more space each clip would take.
 Default: High)
 - Duration (the longer you set this, the more time and space each clip would take.
 Default: 30)
+- Ignore angles (do not upload or notify of sentry events from these angles.
+Note this will reset to default on every run.
+Default: none)
 - Stream (enables streaming.
 Default: Disabled)
 - Copy streams (uploads streams to remote location.
 Default: Disabled)
 - Quality (the higher you set this, the more space each clip would take.
 Default: High)